leccles1/astro-platforms/README.md

 pnpm create astro@latest --template leccles1/astro-platforms
 ```

-Create a `.env` file, use `./env.example` to see required environment vars
+Create a `.env` file, use `./env.example` to see required environment vars. `src/env.d.ts` is also setup to provide intelisense for `import.meta.env` calls

 ## Run

 ```bash
 pnpm start
 ```
+Will start up a local development version, using an in memory SQLite database.
 ## Build

 ```bash